Book launch of Mina Loy’s Critical Modernism by Laura Scuriatti

 Offering new insights into Loy’s feminism and tracing the writer’s lifelong exploration of themes such as authorship, art, identity, genius, and cosmopolitanism, this volume prompts readers to rethink the place, value, and function of key modernist concepts through the critical spaces created by Loy’s texts.

-About the author: Dr Laura Scuriatti, associate professor of English and comparative literature at Bard College Berlin, is coeditor of The Exhibit in the Text: Museological Practices of Literature.
+Dr Laura Scuriatti, associate professor of English and comparative literature at Bard College Berlin, is co-editor of The Exhibit in the Text: Museological Practices of Literature.